ImVexed/NotLiteCode/README.md

 NLC intends to implement what was done in LiteCode but simplified and distilled down into 1 class (for the main logic atleast).

 ## How does this differ from traditional RPC/RMI?
 Traditionally RPC/RMI implements a stub interface and is tightly coupled.
-NLC however can function without a stuf interface, and is loosly coupled.
+NLC however can function without a stub interface, and is loosly coupled.
 NLC also implements end to end encryption (alongside an Eliptic Curve Diffie-Hellman Handshake), DEFLATE compression, client isolation, and a stupidly simple implementation.
 Each client that connects to the NLC server also get's a unique instance of the SharedClass, making multi-client implementations a breeze.

 ## Sample Implementation
 ### Server Code: